data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 ### Ungrounded prompts and responses
 When you use a language model to generate a response to a prompt, the only information that the model has to base the answer on comes from the data on which it was trained - which is often just a large volume of uncontextualized text from the Internet or some other source.

-Diagram of an ungrounded model returning an uncontextualized response.

 The result will likely be a grammatically coherent and logical response to the prompt, but because it isn't grounded in relevant, factual data, it's uncontextualized; and may in fact be inaccurate and include "invented" information.
-For example, the question "Which product should I use to do X?" might include details of a fictional product.

 ### Grounded prompts and responses
 In contrast, you can use a data source to ground the prompt with some relevant, factual context.
 The prompt can then be submitted to a language model, including the grounding data, to generate a contextualized, relevant, and accurate response.

-Diagram of a grounded model returning a contextualized response.

-The data source can be any repository of relevant data.
-For example, you could use data from a product catalog database to ground the prompt "Which product should I use to do X?" so that the response includes relevant details of products that exist in the catalog.

 ### Understand how to ground your language model
 Language models excel in generating engaging text, and are ideal as the base for agents.
 Agents provide users with an intuitive chat-based application to receive assistance in their work.
 When designing an agent for a specific use case, you want to ensure your language model is grounded and uses factual information that is relevant to what the user needs.